 When the citizens of a country are healthy, they will be more productive.
 Some advocates believe that free healthcare would positively impact the economy of a country.

-Healthcare is expensive.
-This means that a free of cost healthcare system would result in the country going beyond its debt ceiling.
+Healthcare is expensive and there will be free healthcare pros and cons.
+This means that a free-of-cost healthcare system would result in the country going beyond its debt ceiling.
 Alternatively, the government would fund free healthcare by collecting additional taxes from the public, which is not possible because the tax-paying ability of low-income groups would stay the same.

-Should healthcare be free?
-Yes, it should be.
-That’s’ the ideal answer anyone can come with.
-But is it practically possible.
+Why should healthcare be free?
+The discussion above delivers the answer.
+But it should be.
+That’s the ideal answer anyone can come up with.
+But is it practically possible?
 Not at the moment considering the budgetary constraints as well as other variable options.